Meet The Team

 Therese Ajtum-Roberts has devoted most of her career to creating inclusive, equitable, and engaging learning environments.
 For nearly twenty years, she has supported educators' use of technology, backwards design, and UDL principles to create a responsive, equitable, and inclusive curriculum for all learners.
 Therese's research interests focus on faculty and in-service teachers' professional development, teaching with technology, and how teachers create responsive, equitable, and inclusive learning environments.
 Therese currently serving on the Board of the New England Educational Research Organization as Conference Director and Technology in Education Strand Director.

 Leighah is serving as the Chris Walsh Center’s first Center Assistant, hired to help launch the center during the spring 2020 semester.
-She is a junior at Framingham State University majoring in English with a concentration in Journalism, and minors in both Chinese and Political Science.
+She is a senior at Framingham State University majoring in English with a concentration in Journalism, and minors in both Chinese and Political Science.
 Leighah is Editor-in-Chief of the school’s newspaper, The Gatepost.
 Leighah is interested in the community aspect of journalism and is looking forward to working with the community as the Center Assistant.
-Leighah also works as a Peer Mentor in the University's First-Year Foundations Program in addition to interning for the University's new Digital Humanities Center and freelancing for The Woonsocket Call and Pawtucket Times.
+Leighah also works as a Peer Mentor in the University's First-Year Foundations Program in addition to being this semester's Publications intern for the University and freelancing for The Woonsocket Call and Pawtucket Times.

 Education Department Chair